Ava030/Forgery_Detection/README.md

 **Running the Classifier:**

- To use the classifier, run the classifier.py Python script.
+ To use the classifier, run the classifier.py Python script (for a single image)

+ Run the classifier_dataset for a dataset.
+The directory structure of the dataset should look like this:

+test
+├── authentic
+├── copy-moved
+│   ├── images
+│   └── masks
+└── spliced
+    ├── images
+    └── masks